trailblazer/roar/README.markdown

 According to the HAL specification, links are now key with their `rel` attribute under the `_links` key.

+Parsing works like-wise: Roar will use the same setters as before but it knows how to read HAL.

 ### Nesting

 Nested, or embedded, resources can be defined using the `:embedded` option.